31 Crucial French Irregular Verbs and How to Conjugate Them

 Patterns abound in regular verbs—whether you’re tackling the future tense, the past tense or even French grammar as a whole.

-But once you’ve figured out those regular patterns, there are actually some more to find on the irregular side of things.
+But there are some more patterns to find on the irregular side of things.

-In this post we’ll take a look at irregular verbs in the present tense, and try to keep things “regular” by pointing out as many patterns and groups as possible.
+Let’s take a look at irregular verbs in French and try to point out as many patterns and groups as possible.

 Irregular vs. Regular French Verbs

-As I’m sure you know by now, there are two types of verbs in French.
-The first type are called regular verbs.
+There are two types of verbs in French.
+The first type is called regular verbs.
 These verbs are regular because they follow a set pattern.
-These set patterns prevail not only in the present tense, but also in any additional tenses that a verb undergoes.
+These set patterns prevail in all tenses that a verb undergoes.

-1. The Big Four (Être, Avoir, Aller and Faire)
+The Big Four Irregular French Verbs (Être, Avoir, Aller and Faire)

-Like the crossword puzzles awaiting you beside your porcelain throne, the following verbs are essential to know—perhaps the most important irregular verbs in all of the French language.
+The following verbs are essential to know: être (to be), avoir (to have), aller (to go) and faire (to do/make).
+These four verbs are perhaps the most important irregular verbs in all of the French language.